Harika-SVL/Jenkins/notes.md

 * To handle different builds with different software needs, we tend to use different servers.
-* Jenkins has distributed builds where we can distribute the builds on differnt nodes by matching labels
+* Jenkins has distributed builds where we can distribute the builds on different nodes by matching labels

-* While creating a project we can set labels and expect them to be executed on the node matching labels
+* While creating a project we can set labels and expect them to be executed on the node-matching labels

   ![Alt text](shots/53.PNG)

 ### How to add MULTIPLE NODES to jenkins

-* Let's create 2 ubuntu VM's and let's make one VM as `Jenkins master`
+* Let's create 2 ubuntu VM's and let's make one VM as `Jenkins master` and the other as `node 1`

-### Jenkins master => Java-17 and Jenkins
+### Jenkins master => Java-17 and JENKINS

 * On it install java-17,jenkins and configure jenkins and add the `user` to `sudoers`
 ```